GAE: Unleashing Physical Potential of VLM with Generalizable Action Expert: Method

 \subsection{Training Generalizable Action Expert}

-Developing our generalizable action expert required overcoming two key challenges: \textbf{the scarcity of high-quality point cloud data}, and \textbf{the need for a training paradigm that maximizes efficiency without sacrificing generalization}.
-Our approaches to these fundamental problems are detailed in Section~\ref{sec:3.2.1} and ~\ref{sec:3.2.2}.
+Developing a generalizable action expert presents two main challenges: obtaining high-quality point cloud data at scale, and efficiently training a model that conditions on both guidance poses and point clouds.
+We describe our solutions to these challenges respectively.